-- The continuous existence of a strong ERC "champion- in the company unit (53%); - Responsiveness of ERC faculty/researchers to our needs (51%); - Management support of the ERC within our company (49%); - The closeness between the ERC's specific technical focus and ours (48%); and - The ERC's efforts to communicate and stay in contact with sponsors (48%).
+- the continuous existence of a strong ERC "champion" in the company unit (53%); - responsiveness of ERC faculty/researchers to our needs (51%); - management support of the ERC within our company (49%); - the closeness between the ERC's specific technical focus and ours (48%); and - the ERC's efforts to communicate and stay in contact with sponsors (48%).

-ILOâ€[TM]s should take note each of that these top factors can be heavily influenced by the ERCâ€[TM]s leadership, with the ILO as the point of contact, putting in place a sound industrial member retention strategy.
+ILOs should take note each of that these top factors can be heavily influenced by the ERC's leadership, with the ILO as the point of contact, putting in place a sound industrial member retention strategy.

-When considering the barriers to companies receiving benefits from their ERC membership, industry members overall felt that the ERC consortium model was effective in that none of the barriers presented extreme difficulties for most members. $\hat{a} \in \infty$ Other company matters $\hat{a} \in \cdot$ (45% of respondents) and $\hat{a} \in \infty$ difference conceptions of time $\hat{a} \in \cdot$ (38% of respondents) were the most significant barriers identified.
+When considering the barriers to companies receiving benefits from their ERC membership, industry members overall felt that the ERC consortium model was effective in that none of the barriers presented extreme difficulties for most members.
+"Other company matters" (45% of respondents) and "difference conceptions of time" (38% of respondents) were the most significant barriers identified.